photoprism/photoprism-docs/docs/getting-started/index.md

 Be patient, this may take a while depending on your server hardware and how many files you have.

 Your [photos](../user-guide/organize/browse.md) and [videos](../user-guide/organize/video.md)
-will successively become visible in search results and other parts of the user interface, one after another.
+will successively become visible in search results and other parts of the user interface.
 The counts in the navigation are constantly updated, so you can follow the progress.

-If files are missing, they might be in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata.
+In case some of your pictures are still missing when indexing has been completed, they might be in [Review](../user-guide/organize/review.md) due to low quality or incomplete metadata.
 You can turn this and other features off in [Settings](../user-guide/settings/general.md), depending on your specific use case.

 !!! note ""